jeff-adkisson/swe-3643-spring-2024/project/README.md

 Every framework listed has huge communities of developers who have posted outstanding tutorials on the web and on sites like YouTube.
 You will have no trouble finding resources.
 You must make the time to try the tutorials and learn the basics of what you choose.
 This is exactly how professional engineers operate when they are assigned a new project.
 I often purchase a cheap course from Udemy when learning a new technology.
 They have excellent material and the cost is often less than $20.

+#### Are You Going to Teach Me Everything I Need to Know?

+No. Your First Year instruction gave you the programming basics you need to execute this project.
+You also have some experience with projects and working in teams from Software Engineering 1.

+You will have to watch some YouTube videos and do some independent research.
+This is how the real world works.
+Your future employer is not going to take you by the hand with every new project.

+No one can teach you how to program.
+The only way to be a good programmer is to do the work.
+Sometimes that will mean long, frustrating nights at your computer working out problems and endlessly researching obscure compiler errors.
+Everyone in this field has had those days and nights.

+You can do this.
+Be confident in yourself and budget your time wisely.
+I am here to help you, but you must do the work.

-#### I Know React/Angular/Vue/etc. Can I Use That?
+#### I Know React/Angular/Vue/otherSPAFrameworkHere.
+Can I Use That?

-You must use a server framework that renders HTML on the server.
+No. You must use a server framework that renders HTML on the server.
 SPA development is prohibited due to complexity and higher risk of overall project failure.

 ### Source Control